ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-User Engagement Metrics: Essentials - <a href="https://medium.com/ux-planet/user-engagement-metrics-essentials-700fb597fc72" target="_blank" rel="noopener noreferrer">link</a></h3>
+Nobody Wants to Use These PHP Features (But They’re Useful!) - <a href="https://medium.com/@CodeMoox/nobody-wants-to-use-these-php-features-but-theyre-useful-4dd81974412b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `UX Planet`**
+✍️ **posted by `CodeMoox`**

-<blockquote>User engagement metrics measure how actively and effectively users interact with a platform, product, or service.
-These metrics help…</blockquote>
+<blockquote>PHP is full of hidden gems — features that developers often overlook but can make your code more efficient, secure, and maintainable.
+Let’s…</blockquote>

 <h3>2.
-BEAM-ing to the Future: Exploring Phoenix and Elixir - <a href="https://medium.com/@c5r/beam-ing-to-the-future-exploring-phoenix-and-elixir-1d61be0b7f03" target="_blank" rel="noopener noreferrer">link</a></h3>
+How To Build A Base Web Dev Template Repo - <a href="https://medium.com/gitconnected/how-to-build-a-base-web-dev-template-repo-d4172ebfa915" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chander Ramesh`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>The worst kept secret in software development is the BEAM virtual machine.
-If you need an infinitely-scalable, reliable system that’s been…</blockquote>
+<blockquote>Building a base template repo is probably the best thing you could do to push your career and projects forward.</blockquote>

 <h3>3.
 Frontend Developer Roadmap 2025: The Complete Guide - <a href="https://medium.com/gitconnected/frontend-developer-roadmap-2025-the-complete-guide-b209a9c3a22b" target="_blank" rel="noopener noreferrer">link</a></h3>